Sabotnik/static-site/_posts/2018-02-06-5-reasons-reusable-menstrual-pads-are-rocking-rural-tanzania.md

 image: 5reasons.jpg
 ---

-Empower Tanzania has partnered with Days for Girls to offer a much-needed solution for women and girls in rural Tanzania.
+Empower Tanzania has partnered with [Days for Girls](https://www.daysforgirls.org/){: target="_blank"} to offer a much-needed solution for women and girls in rural Tanzania.
 During menstruation, girls and young women living in rural areas of Tanzania have no choice but to use rags instead of cost-prohibitive feminine hygiene products.
 This leads to many problems, including excessive school absence.
 In fact, the United Nations estimates that 10% of girls in Sub-Saharan Africa miss up to 20 percent of the school year due to her menstrual cycle.

 We have a found an exciting solution.
 Our 100 Beyond Gender-Based Violence Entrepreneurs have learned how to produce reusable menstrual pads.
 The product is then sold through the Empower Tanzania network of Community Health Workers and Community Health Educators, a sales force that has the potential to reach tens of thousands of people per month!
 The products are made of soft, colorful, absorbent flannel with a special waterproof barrier and attach to the underwear like panty liners.
 They last around three years and provide a much-needed, multi-faceted solution.